lawrennd/old_talks/_neurips/includes/neurips-simulation.md

 ax.legend(['random', '1 reviewer', '2 reviewers', '3 reviewers', '4 reviewers', '5 reviewers', '6 reviewers'])
 ax.set_xlabel("accept rate")
 ax.set_ylabel("accept precision")
-ax.axvline(0.25)
+ax.axvline(0.23)
 mlai.write_figure(filename="accept-precision-vs-accept-rate.svg",
                   directory="\writeDiagramsDir/neurips/")}

 \newslide{Consistency vs Accept Rate}

-\figure{\includediagram{\diagramsDir/neurips/accept-precision-vs-accept-rate}{50%}}{Plot of the accept rate vs the accept precision for the conference for 50% subjectivity and different numbers of reviewers.}{accept-precision-vs-accept-rate}
+\figure{\includediagram{\diagramsDir/neurips/accept-precision-vs-accept-rate}{50%}}{Plot of the accept rate vs the accept precision for the conference for 50% subjectivity and different numbers of reviewers.
+The grey line gives the NeurIPS accept rate for 2014 of 23%.}{accept-precision-vs-accept-rate}

 \notes{In Figure \ref{accept-precision-vs-accept-rate} we see the change in accept precision as we vary accept rate and number of reviewers for a conference where reviewers are 50% subjective.}